-Whiskey has been associated with Tennessee since some of the first settlers to the area that became a state in 1796.
+Whiskey has been associated with Tennessee since some of the first settlers moved to the area that would become a state in 1796.
 It is known for producing a specific style of whiskey, though other types of whiskey and distilled spirits are produced in the state.
 There are a number of regulations distillers must follow in order for a bottle to bear the "Tennessee Whiskey" label.

 By law, Tennessee whiskey must be produced in the state of Tennessee.
 It also must be made from a mashbill that is at least 51 percent corn.
 Other grains, including barley, rye, and wheat, can constitute the remainder.
 The whiskey is distilled no higher than 80 percent alcohol by volume (ABV, 160 proof) and cannot be barreled over 125 proof.
 It needs to be bottled at a minimum of 80 proof, though some barrel strength whiskeys are bottled as high as 125 to 140 proof.

 The Lincoln County Process must be done after distillation and prior to aging.
 Though other whiskeys may also use charcoal filtering, it's typically after aging, so the timing is key in defining Tennessee whiskey.
 During this mellowing process, the "new make spirit" (also called "white dog") fresh off the still is slowly dripped through charcoal derived from sugar maple trees.
 This mellows out the distilled spirit, removing many of the congeners (impurities) and lending a richness to the whiskey.
 The result is a whiskey that many people find to be lighter and smoother than many bourbons, though it is in no way lacking in flavor.